PeytonBrimmer/mvc-tech-blog-application/readme.md

 4. Start the application: `npm start`

 ## Usage
+- node server.js in the command line to run the server
 - Visit the application in your web browser at `http://localhost:3001`.
 - Sign up or log in to start creating and managing your blog posts.
 - Explore other users' blog posts and leave comments.